 Jess Flanagan is highly thought of for her expertise in welfare matters in the Court of Protection.
 Sources say that “she is exceptionally good” and “really committed to it.”
 Chambers and Partners 2017

-Jess is a Senior Associate in the Private Capital team specialising in Welfare Proceedings in the Court of Protection and Community Care matters.
+Jess is a Partner in the Private Capital team specialising in Welfare Proceedings in the Court of Protection and Community Care matters.

 Jess’ expertise includes residence, care and contact disputes that may arise between private individuals and public authorities concerning an individual who lacks the mental capacity to make important welfare decisions themselves.
 Jess is also experienced in bringing applications under Section 21A Mental Capacity Act 2005 in connection with the Deprivation of Liberty Safeguards (DoLS) framework.
 The DoLS framework applies when someone is placed in a care home or hospital and cannot consent to being there themselves, due to not having the capacity to do so.
 A challenge can be brought in the Court of Protection by anyone connected with the person deprived of his or her liberty but in order to benefit from non means tested legal aid, the case must be brought by the individual or by their Relevant Person’s Representative.
 Jess also advises on community based deprivation of liberty applications.